 Not only will we teach you all the tech skills you’ll need to embark on your career as developer, we’ll also provide you with a whole heap of career support, advice and guidance along the way too.

 This support will come in a variety of forms including:

-- Web Developer Internship opportunity – We arrange for our graduates to interview for a range of 3 month, paid junior web developer work placement opportunities.
-These roles with our partners will give you the chance to put all you’ve learnt into practice and help cement your knowledge and skills harnessed over the previous 12 weeks.
-Please note, we will attempt to arrange placement interviews for everyone on a cohort, but interviews or any subsequently offered placements cannot be guaranteed as they depend on availability at the time of graduation
+- Web Developer Internship opportunities – We arrange for our graduates to interview for multiple 3 month long, paid, developer internship opportunities with our UK based partner companies.
+These roles will give you the chance to put all you’ve learnt into practice and help cement your knowledge and skills harnessed over the previous 12 weeks.
+The majority of internships turn into offers of permanent positions.
+Check out what some of our employment partners say about our Fellowship graduates.
+Please note, we will arrange multiple placement interviews for everyone on a cohort, but subsequent placements cannot be guaranteed

 - CV workshops & interview advice